✦ My Life is a Lamp ✦ My Home is a Lighthouse

 4-5 Grace — God Enables My Future — When I Can't, God Does

-Acts 20:32Now, brothers, I entrust you to God and to the word of his grace, which is able to build up and to give you the inheritance among all those who are sanctified.
+Acts 20:32 (NLT)[32] “And now I entrust you to God and the message of his grace that is able to build you up and give you an inheritance with all those he has set apart for himself.

 1. Grace for Salvation — I cannot save myself.
 What benefits come to me through the grace of the Lord Jesus Christ?
-John 1:14; Romans 3:24-26, 5:1-5; Ephesians 2:3-9
+John 1:14-16; Romans 3:24-26, 5:1-5; Ephesians 2:3-9

 2. Grace for Living — God helps me every day.
 List how God's grace helped Paul in all circumstances.
 Acts 14:3, 20:22-24; Romans 5:20-21; 2 Thessalonians 2:16-17; Titus 3:4-7